assamite/creamas/docs/source/create_agent.rst

 Implementing Agent Classes
 ==========================

-All agents used in *creamas* must inherit from :py:class:`~creamas.core.agent.CreativeAgent`.
+All agents used in Creamas must inherit from :py:class:`~creamas.core.agent.CreativeAgent`.
 They should also accept one parameter that is passed down to :py:meth:`super().__init__`: